On Graph Odd Edge-Colorings and Odd Edge-Coverings: Introduction

-As an initiating result in this area, Pyber~\cite{pyber1991covering} proved the following theorem. \begin{theorem} (\cite{pyber1991covering}) For any connected simple graph $G$, $\chi_{\text{odd}}'(G) \leq 4$.
-If $G$ is a connected graph (not necessarily a simple graph) and it has even order, then $\chi_{\text{odd}}'(G)\leq 3$. \end{theorem} It was also observed in~\cite{pyber1991covering} that the upper bound of $4$ in the previous result can be achieved by the wheel graph $W_4$.
-Lu\v{z}ar, Petru\v{s}evski, and {\v{S}}krekovski ~\cite{luvzar2014odd} showed that connected loopless multigraphs are odd 5-edge-colorable, with one particular exception that is odd 6-edge-colorable.
-Before proceeding, we define a Shannon triangle of type $(2,2,2)$ as one of the graphs on three pairwise adjacent vertices, $v_1,v_2,v_3$, where any two of them are connected by multiple edges with even sizes.
-Similarly, we define a Shannon triangle of type $(2,2,1)$ for any graph on three pairwise adjacent vertices $v_1,v_2,v_3$, where both edge sets between the pairs $v_1v_2$ and $v_1v_3$ have even sizes, and the edge set between $v_2v_3$ has an odd size.
-It can be verified that if $S_{2,2,2}$ is a Shannon triangle of type $(2,2,2)$, then $\chi_{\text{odd}}'(S_{2,2,2})=6$, and if $S_{2,2,1}$ is a Shannon triangle of type $(2,2,1)$, then $\chi_{\text{odd}}'(S_{2,2,1})=5$.
-In 2017, Petru\v{s}evski~\cite{petruvsevski2018odd} proved that the above two families of graphs are the only exceptions; all other graphs are odd $4$-edge-colorable.
+Noting that the edge set of every odd subgraph of a Shannon triangle is fully contained in a single bouquet, it can be verified that $\chi_{\text{odd}}'(S_{p,q,r})=p+q+r=\text{cov}_{\text{odd}}(S_{p,q,r})$.
+In particular, $\chi_{\text{odd}}'(S_{2,2,2})=6$ and $\chi_{\text{odd}}'(S_{2,2,1})=5$.
+In 2017, Petru\v{s}evski~\cite{petruvsevski2018odd} proved that the above two families of graphs are the only exceptions - all other connected loopless graphs are odd $4$-edge-colorable.
 Furthermore, Petru\v{s}evski~\cite{petruvsevski2018odd} also proved that when $\chi_{\text{odd}}'(G)=4$, a color class can be reduced to a size of at most 2.
 In the end of the paper, the author raised a natural question regarding the existence of an edge-analogue of the second part of Theorem ~\ref{Pyber_4}.
-That is, for a graph that is odd $4$-edge-colorable, is it possible to delete a particular edge (instead of a vertex), such that the resulting graph is odd $3$-edge-colorable?
+That is, for a connected graph that is odd $4$-edge-chromatic, is it always possible to delete a particular edge (instead of a vertex), such that the resulting graph is odd $3$-edge-colorable?
 Additionally, the following conjecture was formally raised later in \cite{petruvsevski2021odd}.